Jeunese/jeunese.github.io/docs/guidelines.md

 - Consider the location of content.
     -  Place important content "above the fold" in a webpage.
     -  In left-to-right languages, people tend to read in an F shape, so place important content or navigation in the top left.
-- Use emphasis very selectively:
+- Use emphasis very selectively.
     -  Typically, we use bolding to call out UI elements and to place emphasis on specific actions.
     -  Don't use italics or quotation marks for emphasis.